France Bleu Saint-Étienne Loire

-France Bleu Saint-Étienne Loire, sometimes referred to as France Bleu Saint-Étienne, is a generalist radio station broadcasting from Saint-Étienne.
-It is the youngest of the France Bleu stations, beginning broadcasting on September 9, 2013.
+ici Saint-Étienne Loire, sometimes referred to as ici Saint-Étienne is a generalist radio station broadcasting from Saint-Étienne.
+It is the youngest of the France Bleu stations, beginning broadcasting on 9 September 2013.
 The local headquarters are in Saint-Étienne in the Manufacture Plaine Achille, near the studios of France 3.

 The station is also broadcast in the Loire department, a large part of the Haute-Loire as well as a small part of that of Rhône on FM: it covers the agglomerations of Saint-Étienne, Roanne, Montbrison and Le Puy-en-Velay.

 History

 The creation of the station was announced in January 2013 by Phillippe Chaffanjon to fill a gap in network coverage.
-The name of the station was announced on April 5, 2013.
+The name of the station was announced on 5 April 2013.

-Soft launching without an announcement, it began broadcasting on September 9, 2013, as the 44th outpost of the network.
+Soft launching without an announcement, it began broadcasting on 9 September 2013, as the 44th outpost of the network.
 Its creation was criticized by the union of Radio France employees as "a detriment to the other stations in the network".

+In 6 January 2025 into ici, France Bleu Saint-Étienne Loire changed name is ici Saint-Étienne Loire.